cloudio-project/cloudio-project.github.io/README.md

-# cloud.iO Website
+# cloud.iO website

-This is the source code of the cloud.iO webiste available online at http://cloudio.hevs.ch/.
+This is the source code of the cloud.iO website available online at http://cloudio.hevs.ch/.

-This webiste is based on the [SinglePaged](https://github.com/t413/SinglePaged) theme.
+This website is based on the [SinglePaged](https://github.com/t413/SinglePaged) theme.
 It is powered by [Jekyll](http://jekyllrb.com) and hosted on GitHub Pages.

 ## Jekyll

-To run this webiste locally, you will need first to install the Jekyll gem:
+To run this website locally, you will need first to install the Jekyll gem:

 ```
 $ gem install github-pages
 $ jekyll serve -w
 ```

-Visit `http://127.0.0.1:4000/` in your browser to see a live locally served preview.
+Visit http://127.0.0.1:4000 in your browser to see a live locally served preview.

 ## License